The Thirty First

 Awards

-- is limited to 100 starters in total.
-Most places will be allocated by a draw.
+The race is limited to 100 starters, with most places allocated by a draw.

 Rules